12 Character Meals for Adults: Disney World Adults Only

 Why adults love it: Akershush is one of the few princess meals on Disney property adding to its popularity.
 The restaurant is located in the Norway pavilion of the world showcase at Epcot.
-The best part of the meal, outside of it being inside the park, is its ambiance.
+The best part of the meal, outside of it being inside the park, one of my tips to enjoy Epcot, is its ambiance.
 Akershush looks like a medieval castle on the inside displaying high vaulted ceilings and ‘stone’ walls.
 Upon entering the dining experience, each visitor is offered the opportunity to take a picture with Belle before being seated.

 What adults did not love: The food at Akershush is only average.
 There is an a la carte menu to choose from as well as a cold bar of Scandinavian offerings.
-The characters are fun but as with any princess meal, it is geared towards the younger generation…unless you are a huge fairy Godmother fan…then this is your one and only place to have meal with her.
+The characters are fun but as with any princess meal, it is geared towards the younger generation…unless you are a huge fairy Godmother fan, which many disney world vacation adults are…then this is your one and only place to have meal with her.

 Characters: Belle, Snow White, Aurora, Fairy Godmother, Miscellaneous Princesses

 11. Hollywood and Vine at Hollywood Studios